sanbee/Naarad/Nodes/DRV8833_ATT88_6Port/README.md

 When programming the ATT88 from UNO, SS is pulled high to select the SPI device connected on this pin.
 Since both RFM69's SS is also connected to this pin, when pulled high, both SPI devices (ATT88 and RFM69) will get selected.
-This not disallowed on SPI and therefore ATT88 cannot be programmed.
+This is not allowed on SPI and therefore ATT88 cannot be programmed.

 Solution is to disconnect RFM69 pin 7 and pull it high.
 This can be